Codeventurer144/UNetPlusPlus-Resnet18-and-Images/README.md

     c.
 AverageMeter is used to track and calculate running averages of values, such as loss or accuracy, during training.

+- `archs.py`📁 - Contains the Architechture for the Unet and NestedUnet, built with VGG blocks(2 convolutional layers, batch norm, and ReLu activation)

 - `train.py`📁 - This script trains and validates a deep learning model for image segmentation (In this case U-Net++), allowing configuration of model architecture, loss functions, optimizer, and data augmentation.
 It splits the dataset into training and validation sets, trains the model, tracks performance metrics (loss and IoU), and saves the best model based on validation performance.
-It also supports early stopping and learning rate scheduling.
+It also supports early stopping and learning rate scheduling. **NOTE**: the number of epochs is set to 1 and the deep supervision to False, you might want to change this along with other parameters.

-- `requirements.py`📁 - This contains all the versions of the libraries used. warning: do not run this on your local system if you already have the libraries on your system.
-This is so that you will not have the problem of different library versions clashing together, and you needing to manually delete them.
-Better still, just run this on a cloud platform like Github codespaces or others like Google Colabs. alternatively, you can individually install the versions on your local computer and make sure an

-"ERROR: Ignored the following versions of packages due to dependency conflicts:
-<package-name> ... is ignoring these packages.."

-Is dealt with.
+- `val.py`📁 - This is for model evaluation and inference after the model has been trained.
+It loads the saved model weights from models/%s/model.pth (which were saved in the train.py script.
+It then performs validation or inference using the trained model on the validation set and calculates the IoU score.
+It also saves the model's output for each class, This script expects the model to be already trained and saved by the first script before it can perform inference.